glasses-language-approaches-regional-multilingual-websites

 • Localization: adjusting meaning to fit a different sociolinguistic understanding

-We must also not forget that localization doesn’t necessarily mean translation to different languages.
-Localization can for instance mean enriching a product database that includes basic product information to different markets by adding marketing texts, and box texts, etc.
+So, localization doesn’t necessarily mean translation to different languages.
+Localization can for instance mean enriching a product database that includes basic product information to different markets by adding marketing texts, box texts, etc. that make sense locally.

 There are at least three main approaches to regional and multilingual websites: separate structures, localized common content, and layering.